jack-hanlon/cube_triangle_numbers/README.md

 # Triangle Numbers Predict Cube Volume for Integer-Length Cubes

-When doing recreational math, I noticed a pattern in the volume of integer-length cubes.
+When doing math for fun, I noticed a pattern in the volume of integer-length cubes.
 The volume difference is equal to 6*T(n) + 1, where T(n) is the triangle number, n = 0,1,2...
 <p>
 For example:
 <p>